Architecture Overview

 → Check inverted index (resolve full-text search)

-→ Read matching columns from .lsg segments
+→ Read matching columns from .lsg parts

 → Stream through pipeline operators (Filter, Eval, Aggregate, Sort, ...)